nii236/crypto_world_summit/crypto_world_summit.md

 - Functions that are deployed to the blockchain that interact with other contracts or wallet addresses
 - Programs that execute logic and deal with the transfer of value
+- Programmable money

 ---

 # What is DeFi?

-- Decentralised finance
+- Decentralised finance allowing capital efficiency
-- A new space in the world of blockchains and cryptocurrency, only a few years old
+- A new space in the world of blockchains and cryptocurrency
 - Trustless financial tools
 - Lend, borrow, trade, insure
 - Discover huge yields